splunk/public-o11y-docs/gdi/opentelemetry/smart-agent-migration-process.rst

    helm upgrade my-splunk-otel-collector --values my_values.yaml splunk-otel-collector-chart/splunk-otel-collector

-Once the Collector is restarted successfully, :ref:`validate the deployment <validate-deployment-of-collector>` to make sure data is being collected and that there are no errors with the updated configuration file.
+After the Collector is restarted successfully, :ref:`validate the deployment <validate-deployment-of-collector>` to make sure data is being collected and that there are no errors with the updated configuration file.

 .. _deploy-to-prod-updated-config: